Installation

 git clone --recursive https://github.com/chombo-discharge/chombo-discharge.git ${DISCHARGE_HOME}

-is built using a configuration file supplied to Chombo
+chombo-discharge is built using a configuration file supplied to Chombo.

-Some standard configuration files are supplied with chombo-discharge
+Some standard configuration files are supplied with chombo-discharge, and reside in $DISCHARGE_HOME/Lib/Local.

 These files may or may not work right off the bat.